- /etc/syslog.conf

 syslog Facility, Severity, and Priority

-to classify and separate log messages from their
+syslog relies on Facility to classify and separate log messages from their

-originating subsystem / components (kernel, cron, user, mail, …).
+originating subsystem/components (kernel, cron, user, mail, …).
 The

-are numbered, from 0 and 23 inclusive, with the levels ranging from
+Facility are numbered, from 0 and 23 inclusive, with the levels ranging from

 16 to 22 reserved for locally used facilities.